 The boot loader is the first program started by the BIOS.
 This program loads the Linux kernel into memory and then executes it.
 The boot loader often offers a menu that allows you to choose the kernel to load or the operating system to boot.

 Due to its technical superiority, GRUB is the default boot loader installed by Kali: it works with most file systems and therefore doesn't require an update after each installation of a new kernel, since it reads its configuration during boot and finds the exact position of the new kernel.

 You should install GRUB to the Master Boot Record (MBR) unless you already have another Linux system installed that knows how to boot Kali Linux.
 As noted in Figure 4.17, “Install the GRUB Boot Loader on a Hard Disk”, modifying the MBR will make unrecognized operating systems that depend on it unbootable until you fix GRUB's configuration.

 Figure 4.17.
 Install the GRUB Boot Loader on a Hard Disk

 In this step (Figure 4.18, "Device for Boot Loader Installation"), you must select which device GRUB will be installed on.
 This should be your current boot drive.

 By default, the boot menu proposed by GRUB shows all the installed Linux kernels, as well as any other operating systems that were detected.
 This is why you should accept the offer to install it in the Master Boot Record.
 Keeping older kernel versions preserves the ability to boot the system if the most recently installed kernel is defective or poorly adapted to the hardware.
 We thus recommend that you keep a few older kernel versions installed.

-Now that installation is complete, the program asks you to remove the DVD-ROM from the reader (or unplug your USB drive) so that your computer can boot into your new Kali system after the installer restarts the system (Figure 4.19, “Installation Complete”).
+Now that installation is complete, the program asks you to unplug your USB drive or remove the DVD-ROM from the reader so that your computer can boot into your new Kali system after the installer restarts the system (Figure 4.19, “Installation Complete”).

 Figure 4.19.
 Installation Complete